FairwindsOps/insights-docs/docs/technical-details/reports/rbac-reporter.md

 ---

 # RBAC Reporter
-RBAC Reporter uploads a list of `Roles`, `ClusterRoles`, `RoleBindings`, and `ClusterRoleBindings` in your cluster.
-This information is used to generate the [RBAC report feature](/configure/agent/install-hub)
+RBAC Reporter uploads a list of `Roles`, `ClusterRoles`, `RoleBindings` and `ClusterRoleBindings` in your cluster.
+This information is used to generate the RBAC report.

 RBAC Reporter does not create any Action Items.

 ## Sample Report
-RBAC Reporter reports contain a list of Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings.
+RBAC Reporter reports contain a list of Roles, ClusterRoles, RoleBindings and ClusterRoleBindings.
 ```json
 {
     "cluster_role_bindings": [